 - Meet the ends to form a circle and pinch to joint.
-Place it on a lightly floured surface.
-(I used a baking sheet) Cover with a kitchen towel to prevent from drying.
+Place it on a the prepared baking sheets.
+Cover with a kitchen towel to prevent from drying.

 - Repeat the same process until all pieces are completed.

 - Mix 3 tablespoons of molasses with 2 tablespoons of water in a pie plate.
-Dip each simit in the molasses&water mixture and then dip in roasted sesame seeds ensuring that they are fully coated with the seeds.
+Dip each simit in the molasses and water mixture and then dip in roasted sesame seeds ensuring that they are fully coated with the seeds.